tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 Many countries are discontinuing funding to homeopathy for example France will end reimbursing of homeopathic patient by 2021, Spain in 2018 plans to ban homeopathy, etc. I was surprised to find homeopathy medicine in CVS, a common drugstore in the US.
 I came across the news that a lawsuit has been filed by the Center for Inquiry (CFI) against this practice<sup><a href='#fn:5' rel='footnote'>5</a></sup>.

-It's unethical for the government of India to continue to promote hemeopoathy.
-Indian budget 2019 allocated ₹ 62,398 crore for healh sector.
+It's unethical for the government of India to continue to promote homeopathy.
+Indian budget 2019 allocated ₹ 62,398 crore for health sector.
 AYUSH ministry got ₹ 1,939.76 crore which is 15 per cent more than the previous fiscal<sup><a href='#fn:6' rel='footnote'>6</a></sup>.
 It's a boon for politicians as they can delude India masses by providing them substandard healthcare with less expense.
 It's ironical that most of Indian politicians continue to go abroad for their medical care.

 Investing in modern science requires both capital & extensive research in R&D. Successive Indian government have tried to use ancient past to hide their failures.
 Vedic Mathematics, documentary by K. Jagjivan Ram, won the 48th National Film Awards for the best scientific film by the government of India.
 Vedic mathematics has nothing do with either mathematics or vedas<sup><a href='#fn:7' rel='footnote'>7</a></sup>.
 Promotion of yoga is great, but obsession on research on cow<sup><a href='#fn:8' rel='footnote'>8</a></sup> is unwarranted.
 Instead of splurging money on researching on Ganga water's<sup><a href='#fn:9' rel='footnote'>9</a></sup> miraculous properties, it would be prudent for the government of India to clean the river first plagued by serious pollution<sup><a href='#fn:10' rel='footnote'>10</a></sup>.
 Homeopathy is one such tomfoolery which India must get rid sooner for her own good.
 </div>